Tile server

 sudo apt install python3-pretty-yaml python3-yaml python3-psycopg2

-We also need to increase the swap file:
+We may also need to create the swap file:

 sudo fallocate -l 4G /debianswapfile ; sudo chmod 600 /debianswapfile ;